 While everyone in the South knows this stuff at a level of intimacy my family would have reserved for chopped liver, it’s still relatively unheard of up here in the North.
 Although pimento cheese doesn’t have bacon in it, I’m giving you the recipe because it’s so good with bacon on it—the two pair up nearly perfectly.

 Small slices of toast, spread with pimento cheese and topped with a bit of crisp bacon and a leaf or two of celery make a superb appetizer.
 Pimento cheese sandwiches with bacon and tomato are terrific, too.
 I like them grilled, but they’re actually very good toasted, as well.
 As for the bacon, I’d go for Broadbent’s, Edwards’ or Burger’s: nice and meaty and smoky, but not so much so that they overpower the cheese.

-- 1/2 pound sharp cheddar, coarsely grated (we use the two-year-old raw milk cheddar from Grafton Village)
+- 1/2 pound sharp cheddar, coarsely grated (we use two-year aged Cabot cheddar from Vermont).

 - 2 ounces by weight roasted red peppers, diced (about 1/4 cup)

 - 3/4 teaspoon juice from the roasted peppers, if you’re using jarred roasted peppers